Cholesterol is something that affects us all. There is good and bad cholesterol and high cholesterol runs in families.

 Almonds are an unsaturated fat that are rich in omega-9 fatty acids, which may also helps prevent cardiovascular disease.
 Almonds are a rich source of Vitamin E and contain other protective nutrients, such as magnesium and calcium that also help keep our bones strong.

 Foods that contain unsaturated fats instead of saturated fats can help to manage and reduce cholesterol levels.
 They include:

 - Oily fish including sardines, mackerel and salmon;

 - Vegetable oils including olive oil; sunflower oil; rapeseed oil and corn oil;

-Unfortunately, trans fats can also raise cholesterol levels.
-They’re usually found in dairy and meat products such as lamb, beef and pork; any food derived from an animal but not fish.
+Trans fats can also raise cholesterol levels.
+They’re usually found in dairy and meat products such as lamb, beef and pork and any food derived from an animal, but not fish.

 Hydrogenated fats found in some cakes and biscuits will contain trans fats and should be avoided.
 Always check packaging for details.
 Organic produce should be consumed instead.